 If you have other questions that you haven’t been able to find the answer to on my website, then just drop me a line at firstname.lastname@example.org

 WHERE CAN I STAY?

 There is a full range of accommodation options in Snowdonia to suit every budget and taste.
-The ones suggested below operate independently from Paul Poole Mountaineering.
+The ones suggested in FAQ operate independently from Paul Poole Mountaineering.